pivotal/docs-tap/tap-gui/plugins/api-docs.hbs.md

 ### <a id='auto-create'></a> Automatically create a new API entry

-Tanzu Application Platform v1.3 introduces a feature called **API Auto Registration** that can automatically register your APIs.
+Tanzu Application Platform v1.3 introduced a feature called **API Auto Registration** that can automatically register your APIs.
 For more information, see [API Auto Registration](../../api-auto-registration/about.hbs.md).